aldavigdis/connector-for-dk/readme.md

 We also use PHP Intelephense to enable autocompletion and syntax highlighting for WordPress and WooCommerce specific functions.
 Please facilitate it by using and defining object classes specific to your use case.

 * We are PHP 8.2 compliant, use strict mode, type hinting, strong typing and PSR-4 autoloading via Imposter
+* We use `BigDecimal` from [brick/math](https://github.com/brick/math) for any financial calculations, even basic arithmetic
 * Due to the nature of WordPress' hooks, while the code is written in an object oriented style, classes are written using static functions to a large extent
 * Functions, objects, variables etc. are named using Ruby conventions (i.e. snake case and no shorthand names)
 * Please keep runtime code within the `src` directory and install external dependencies using Composer